 5 Day Itinerary Clyde to Middlemarch

-Our Recommendation: Day 1/Night 1 ( start Clyde finish Omakau/Ophir)
+Our Recommendation: Day 1/Night 1 (start Clyde, finish Omakau/Ophir)

 The Intercity bus from Queenstown drops you in Clyde.
 With a earlyish start and, of course, depending on fitness and cycling skills or whether your hire bike is electric assist, it’s not overstretching to book your first night’s accommodation at Omakau/Ophir.